 Hypogonadism is much less frequent in women, however, structural anomalies of the female genitourinary tract are documented, including vaginal atresia (abnormally closed or absent vagina), hydrometrocolpos (collection of watery fluid in the uterus and vagina), ectopic urethra (urethra that terminates somewhere other than the bladder), hypoplasia (underdevelopment) of the uterus, ovaries and fallopian tubes, and septate vagina (vagina that is divided).
-Women with BBS tend to have a normally timed puberty, and although there is little evidence to suggest secondary hypogonadism, polycystic ovary syndrome (PCOS) may be present in up to 20% of women with BBS.
-This can lead to problems with menstrual irregularity, acne and excessive hair.
-For those patients who are considering fertility, polycystic ovary syndrome needs to be considered should there be a delay in conception.
+Large ovarian cysts have also been found in pre-pubertal girls with BBS.
+Girls with BBS tend to go through puberty at the normal time, and although there is little evidence to suggest secondary hypogonadism (contrasting with men), polycystic ovary syndrome (PCOS) may be present in up to 20% of women with BBS.
+This can lead to problems with menstrual irregularity, acne, and excessive hair growth, notably on the face.
+For those patients who are considering fertility, polycystic ovary syndrome needs to be considered should there be a delay in the onset of menstruation or with conception.
 Several females with BBS have given birth successfully to healthy children.